ionic-team/ionic2-starter-tutorial/README.md

 # Ionic 2 Starter

 This is a simple Ionic 2 starter project.
+It currently does not use TypeScript or typings, but will compile `.ts` files and do type checking if you choose to add them.

 To get started run `npm install` to install the project's dependencies.
 ```bash